WWitman/WWitman.github.io/pages/tour.md

 # <a name="try"></a>Try stuff out

-As expected, the **Try this operation** button lets you run your API directly from the Studio.
+The **Try this operation** button lets you run your API directly from the Studio.

 In this picture, we "try" the `/hello` path, and the Studio returns a simulated response.